Uzbekistan Coronavirus - Travel Advice

 Uzbekistan Covid-19 Travel Restrictions

 Uzbekistan’s visa-free policy has not changed, and nationalities which were previously granted visa-free entry are still allowed to enter without a visa for travel purposes.
 Airports are open but scheduled international passenger flights remain limited.
-All flights between Uzbekistan and Great Britain, Italy, Denmark, Austria, Australia, the Netherlands and South Africa remain suspended indefinitely.
+All flights between Uzbekistan and Italy, Denmark, Austria, Australia, the Netherlands and South Africa remain suspended indefinitely.

 Anyone crossing a land border into Uzbekistan will have the option of either presenting a negative PCR test taken no more than 72 hours in advance or of taking an express test at the border crossing.